This article explains how our Insights dashboards work and how to use them to understand your earnings and membership trends.

-Your Membership page is your hub for checking on the health of your memberships — it is a comprehensive breakdown of your current membership count, new patrons, downgrades, upgrades, and cancelations.
+Your Membership insights give you a comprehensive breakdown of your current membership count, new members, downgrades, upgrades, and cancelations.

-Your canceled dashboard view shows your membership cancellations by date.
-Click on the Canceled link to get a list of patrons who’ve canceled in the time range you’ve selected.
+- Canceled: The canceled view of the dashboard shows membership cancellations by date.
+You can adjust the date range to view joins in the past 30 days, 6 months, year, or all time, which will show you monthly cancellations.
+Click on the Canceled link to get a list of paid members who’ve canceled in the time range you’ve selected

-Your Tier activity dashboard shows you the total number of upgrades and downgrades in the time range you’ve selected (30 days, 6 months, a year, or all time).
+The Tier activity dashboard displays total upgrades and downgrades for your selected time range (30 days, 6 months, a year, or all time).

-When you click the Upgrades and Downgrades buttons you’ll get a tier-by-tier breakdown of membership changes.
-The left-hand column lists the original tier, and the right-hand column lists the tier the patron(s) switched to.
-That right-hand column will include the number of patrons that made that specific change.
+When you click the Upgrades and Downgrades buttons, you’ll get a tier-by-tier breakdown of membership changes.
+The left-hand column lists the original tier, and the right-hand column lists the tier the member(s) switched to.
+That right-hand column will include the number of members who made that change.

-These numbers estimate your per month earnings and patrons count — this number fluctuates depending on your patron count, adjustments to pledged amounts, declines, and cancellations.
-We display annual pledges as their monthly equivalent (annual pledge amount divided by 12).
+This summary includes your total member count, including free and paid members.
+These numbers estimate your per-month earnings and members count — this number fluctuates depending on your paid member count, adjustments to membership amounts, declines, and cancellations.
+We display annual memberships as their monthly equivalent (annual amount divided by 12).

 While the other dashboards on your Membership page can toggle between time ranges, your Membership summary dashboard is the current estimate.

 If annual memberships are enabled, your Membership page will include a Members by charge frequency section.
 This section lets you know the number of paid members who have an annual membership and how many have a monthly membership in the time range you’ve selected (using the time range selector at the top of the page).